Online MBA Program in Communications

 Do you have a bachelor’s degree and work experience in a similar field?

-While most online MBA programs require students to have prior education and work experience in the same field or one that’s similar, not all programs have these prerequisites in place.
-Even so, it’s usually best to enter online MBA programs with hands-on experience to make sure you understand the coursework and projects that are assigned to you.
+While most online MBA programs require students to have prior education and work experience in the same field or similar, not all programs have these prerequisites in place.
+It’s usually best to enter online MBA programs with hands-on experience to make sure you understand the coursework and projects assigned to you.

 Frequently Asked Questions